Maajid Nawaz: Activities in Pakistan

-Nawaz has co-founded an activist group in Pakistan, Khudi, which aims to combat extremism.
-In 2009, with a BBC Newsnight crew and security team, Nawaz embarked on a counter-extremism tour, speaking at over 22 universities and recruiting students all over Pakistan.
+Nawaz has co-founded an activist group in Pakistan, named Khudi, which aims to combat extremism.
+In 2009, with a BBC Newsnight crew and security team, Nawaz embarked on a counter-extremism tour, speaking at over 22 universities, and recruiting students all over Pakistan.

-Liberal Democrat candidate
+Liberal Democrats

-Nawaz was selected in July 2013 to stand as the Liberal Democrat candidate for the marginal north London constituency of Hampstead and Kilburn, in which he came third.
+Nawaz was selected in July 2013 to stand as the Liberal Democrats candidate for the marginal north London constituency of Hampstead and Kilburn, in which he came third.
 With the delegation of Liberal Democrat Friends of Israel he visited both sides of the Israeli–Palestinian conflict.

-In September 2013, Nawaz and his Camden District team was given the Dadabhai Naoroji Award for support and promotion of BAME (Black, Asian Minority Ethnic groups) party members.
-The award was presented by party MP Tim Farron.
+In September 2013, Nawaz and his Camden District team was given the Dadabhai Naoroji Award for support and promotion of BAME (Black, Asian, and minority ethnic groups) party members.
+The award was presented by then-party president Tim Farron.
 In the same year, he was included in The Daily Telegraph's list of 50 most influential Liberal Democrats.